S-E-Team-3-Proton/Team-3-Photon/README.md

 | aneigh02  | Alec Neighbors |

 # Note 1: We increased the allotted VB memory to 8 GB
-# Note 2: The VB's audio drivers seem to have some issues when being run on a Macbook.
-The audio should work fine, but depending on the computer and the VB, the audio might cut every now and then.
-You'll know this is happening if you see a message in the console while the game is running that says ALSA ... underrun occured.
+# Note 2: The VB's audio drivers seem to have some issues when being run on a Macbook, in our case it was an intel Macbook Pro.
+We recommend using a windows machine to run this program in a Debian Virtual Box.

 ## Running the Game
 To install the necessary packages navigate to the project directory and run: